KarthikBhaskaran22/KarthikBhaskaran22/README.md

 </h1>

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 40px></picture> **About Me**
+🎓 &nbsp;Pursuing Online MBA at Jain University.\
+🎓 &nbsp;Completed B-Tech in Electrnics and communication engineering at Reva University.\
-🎓 &nbsp;Completed my Diploma and B-Tech in Electrnics and communication engineering.\
+🎓 &nbsp;Completed Diploma in Electrnics and communication engineering at M S Ramaiah Polytechnic.\
 💡 &nbsp;I like to explore new technologies.\
 💻 &nbsp;Fond of gadgets and tech.\
 🌱 &nbsp;I'm on track for learning more about Embedded programming and Linux.\